fb tracking

 Giving birth can be traumatic for many women and, as a result, they might not want to be touched.

 If this is the case for your partner, it’s important she seeks help to work through her birth trauma.
-Professional birth de-briefers do fabulous work, and so do counselors who specialize in this field.
+Professional birth de-briefers do fabulous work, and so do counsellors who specialize in this field.

 Sex After Having A Baby #6.
 She’s breastfeeding